hphelion/documentation/commercial/GA1/ceph/commercial-ceph-hp-helion-openstack-ceph-configuration.md

 	<th>File Location </th>
 </tr>
 	<tr>
-<td>Ceph client package file to be installed on the running Controller and Compute nodes in
+<td>Ceph client package file to be installed on the running Controller and Compute nodes in the
 HP Helion OpenStack commercial build</td>
-<td>https://helion.hpwsportal.com Click on the workloads category on the left side and then you click on the storage subcategory to find all the Ceph related files.<br> Filename: ?</td>
+<td>`https://helion.hpwsportal.com` Click on the workloads category on the left side and then you click on the storage subcategory to find all the Ceph related files.<br> Filename: [[?</td>
 </tr>
   <table>

-As a sanity-check, cross check with the attached "dpkg -l" output after ceph package install:
+As a sanity-check, cross check with the attached "dpkg -l" output after Ceph package installation:

 <table>
 <table style="text-align: left; vertical-align: top; width:650px;">